mvanzulli/simple_ClusterUY/README.md

 - Partition QoS, account (number of partitions, quality of service, account)
 ## <span style="color:red">Partitions
 There are different partitions types depending on the patience that the job require.
-A normal exqution guarantee that when de job begien the resources are not being used by other user, so if the job starts then it must be done.
+A normal execution guarantee that when de job starts the resources are not being used by other user, so if the job starts then it must be done.
 | normal              | Description |
 | ------------------- | ----------- |
 | number of cores     | 560         |
 | maximum times       | 5 days      |
 | max number of tasks | 40          |

-Or high power computing services, that are reserved by ANTEL and UTE, oportuinse queue.
+Or high power computing services, that are reserved by ANTEL and UTE, opportunistic queue.
 A best effort job could not be finish if any ANTEL or UTE user need them, we could be killed.
 At this time there are specific nodes that have no traffic.

 | besteffort          | Description |
 | ------------------- | ----------- |